wizziid/wizziid/README.md

 👋 Hi, I’m Will

-I'm a computer science student at Victoria University Wellington.
+Currently a computer science student at Victoria University Wellington.

 I’m interested in:
 - Web development using Django